openKolibri/klais-16/readme.md

 ![segmentMap]

 #### Configuration
 On boot, the seven GPIO for the configuration pads have their internal pullups enabled and are then set as inputs.
-They are all sampled, any that have been bridged to ground will read as low and can then thier inverted state can be used to set the configuration.
+They are all sampled.
+Any that have been bridged to ground will read as low and their inverted state can be used to set the configuration.

 ```c
   uint8_t config = 0x00;